 There are a variety of different types of home loans out there, some pretty conventional and some a little less so.

 One you may have heard about, but might not be clear on is an “Islamic mortgage,” which as the name implies, is intended for someone of the Muslim faith.

 If you’re wondering why a mortgage would need to be crafted based on someone’s religion, take note of the following.

-Under the Sharia law of Islam, the payment or receipt of riba (interest) is prohibited, and thus a conventional mortgage cannot be utilized by a practicing Muslim.
-Obviously this poses a problem, as home prices are far too expensive to buy outright for the typical consumer.
+Under the Sharia law of Islam, the payment or receipt of riba (also known as interest) is prohibited, and thus a conventional mortgage that charges interest each month cannot be utilized by a practicing Muslim.

-Because Islamic mortgages tend to be more straightforward than some of the exotic offerings seen in traditional Alt-A and subprime lending, the borrower default rate is probably a lot lower.
-The lack of trickery and bait-and-switch has also encouraged more Muslims to consider an Islamic mortgage, as it further justifies the choice.
+The lack of trickery and bait-and-switch has encouraged more Muslims to consider an Islamic mortgage, as it further justifies the choice.